 Lawn Care Job Description: How to Write Your Own [+ Free Template]

-We’ve created a guide to writing a lawn care worker job description that attracts the right hires for your business—and a free template you can use to build your own job description.
+Use this guide to write a customized lawn care worker job description that attracts the right hires for your business.
+Or download our free template to get started even faster.

 Use this template to write your own lawn care job description.
-Modify the role description, responsibilities, qualifications, hours, and company description based on your business needs.
+Modify the business name, role description, responsibilities, qualifications, hours, and company description based on your business needs.

 Mow & Sow is hiring a hardworking lawn care specialist to help manage outdoor spaces for residential and commercial clients.
 Our typical lawn service maintenance contracts include grass and hedge trimming, fertilizer application, weed control, and occasional planting.